A Robust Similarity Estimator: Introduction

-We further develop a parsimonious model specification in which an arbitrary number of assets can be accommodated without substantially increasing computational complexity.
-To this end, we impose the equicorrelation assumption, similar to \citet{Engle_Kelly_2012}, and specify dynamics for the conditional equicorrelation parameter under the matrix logarithmic transformation.
-This formulation eliminates the need for additional constraints to guarantee positive definiteness, in contrast to the classical DCC framework.
-The multivariate similarity measure, computed on standardized returns, is then used as an observation-driven update for the dynamic equicorrelation parameter.
-An important feature of the proposed multivariate GARCH model is the intrinsic robustness of the estimated correlation process to extreme observations and fat-tailed distributions, which are common in financial returns.
+We propose a new class of multivariate GARCH models that employ the similarity measure to model correlation dynamics.
+Our approach follows the Dynamic Conditional Correlation (DCC) framework introduced in \citet{Engle_2002}, in which the conditional correlation process is modeled in isolation from the conditional volatilities.
+We develop a parsimonious model specification in which an arbitrary number of assets can be accommodated without an increase in computational complexity.
+To this end, we impose the equicorrelation assumption, similar to \citet{Engle_Kelly_2012}, and specify the dynamics of the conditional correlation parameter under the matrix logarithmic transformation.
+This formulation eliminates the need for additional constraints to guarantee positive definiteness, in contrast to the classical DCC framework; in the bivariate case, for example, the correlation dynamics is specified directly on the Fisher scale, ensuring positive definiteness by construction.
+The robust similarity measure, computed on standardized returns, is then used as an observation-driven update for the dynamic correlation parameter, and the specification accommodates an asymmetric (leverage-type) response of correlations to the prevailing direction of market returns.
+An important feature of the proposed model is the intrinsic robustness of the estimated correlation process to extreme observations and fat-tailed distributions, which are common in financial returns.
+Because the similarity signal depends only on the direction of the standardized returns, the proposed correlation dynamics remains well defined across the entire elliptical family, including infinite-variance members for which classical DCC-type recursions have no population counterpart.

-We apply both proposed specifications to daily returns from the U.S. stock market over a 16-year sample period.
-The resulting trajectory of the estimated correlation process appears to be broadly in line with both the realized sample correlations and the conditional correlations obtained from standard DCC--GARCH models, however, it exhibits noticeable local deviations.
-We attribute these differences to the improved robustness of the proposed approach.
-Although the estimation results indicate that the new model delivers a stable and tractable estimation procedure with sensible outcomes, a more thorough assessment of its statistical and economic performance is left for future research.
+We apply the proposed model to daily returns on $49$ U.S. industry portfolios over a sample period spanning almost six decades ($1969$ to $2026$).
+The estimated conditional equicorrelation index reveals pronounced low-frequency cyclical dynamics, with the common correlation level ranging from about $0.2$ to $0.8$ and major global downturns marking the turning points of long-term correlation cycles.
+Compared with the standard DECO specification, the new robust index responds more modestly to short-lived episodes of co-directional extreme returns, such as the market crashes of $1987$ and $1997$ and the outbreak of COVID-19, pointing to distinctive informational content in the robust correlation index.
+A thorough assessment of its statistical and economic performance is left for future research.